 The rakali, Hydromys chrysogaster, also known as the ‘water-rat’, lives in burrows on the banks of water ways and opportunistically feeds on a range of aquatic and terrestrial prey (e.g. aquatic invertebrates and vertebrates, including birds’ eggs and water birds).
 Rakali are beasts!
 They can reach up to about 1.2 kg in mass.
 Individuals are adapted for an aquatic lifestyle with partially webbed hind legs, waterproof fur and streamlined body shape.

 Rakali are present on Barrow Island, off the Western Australian coastline, likely stemming from a small population that became isolated from the mainland when sea levels rose around 7,000 years ago.
 Genetic evidence suggests that the Barrow Island rakali have limited genetic diversity and albinism is common for this population (Bettink, 2016).

-There is also a plan to reintroduce Rakali from Barrow Island to the Montebello Islands in August 2020 as the final species for the Montebellos Renewal Plan, and Gorgon Threatened Species Translocation Plan.
+There is also a plan to reintroduce Rakali from Barrow Island to the Montebello Islands mid-2021 as the final species for the Montebellos Renewal Plan, and Gorgon Threatened Species Translocation Plan.
 Decisions after that will be according to findings of this proposed PhD project.

 Bettink, K. A., (2016) Shedding light on rakali: Genetic and morphological differentiation in the Australo-Papuan golden-bellied water rat (Hydromys chrysogaster), with notes on the Barrow Island population.
 PhD thesis, The University of Western Australia.